Barry Maguire (footballer, born 1989): Limerick

 Maguire moved from local club TEC to Limerick in February 2018.
-During his time at the club, which was struggling to avoid relegation for most of the season, he managed to become the one of the team's highest scorers, with most of his goals coming from late runs into the box.
+During his time at the club, which was struggling to avoid relegation for most of the season, he became one of the team's highest scorers, with most of his goals coming from late runs into the box.
 He scored three goals but failed to save his team from relegation.

 Geylang International

 In January 2019 it was announced that Maguire had joined Singapore Premier League club Geylang International.
 He won the 2020 Singapore Premier League Goal of the Year award a goal in a 2–1 win over the Young Lions in August.

 Return to Den Bosch

 After his contract with Geylang International expired Maguire trained with former club FC Den Bosch for three weeks.
 He subsequently agreed a contract until the end of the season in January 2022.